mcogswell/mcogswell.github.com/why_cat/index.md

 easy to understand the neurons in output space (e.g., `conv5_137` should probably fire for birds), or it was hard to understand the neurons in either space (e.g., `conv2_174`).
-These visualizations are nice, but the inability to understand any neuron in terms of both input _and_ output prevents us from understand ConvNets see and how they connect input to output.
+These visualizations are nice, but the inability to understand any neuron in terms of both input _and_ output prevents us from understanding how ConvNets see and how they connect input to output.
 To be more specific,

 1. These visualizations _can_ sometimes confirm (qualitatively) that particular neurons